lqSky7/hea-hybrid/README.md

-# Quantum Neural Network (QNN) for Material Properties Prediction
+# Hybrid Quantum Neural Network for dGmix Prediction

+This project uses TensorFlow Quantum to train a hybrid quantum-classical neural network for predicting dGmix values from the provided dataset.

 ## <u>_Overview_</u>